rexnox/woa-raphael-s-/guide/reinstall-selection.md

-# Running Windows on the Xiaomi Mi 9T Pro / Redmi K20 Pro
+# Running Windows on the Redmi K20 Pro Premium

 ## Renstall selection
 There are two methods to reinstall Windows.
 Select the method you would like to use below.